Introduction to the descriptive phrase

 He will be judged with an easy account (84:8)

-Some examples of feminine nouns:
+Here are a few examples of such feminine nouns:

 فَهُوَ فِي عِيشَةٍ رَّاضِيَةٍ